|

 4.00 Credits

-A continuation of Basic Medical Sciences I with the addition of Pharmacology II, gross anatomy lab II, Anatomy and Physiology II, medical anthropology and seminar topics including an introduction to objective structured clinical examinations (OSCE).
+A continuation of Basic Medical Sciences I with the addition of Pharmacology II, gross anatomy lab II, Anatomy and Physiology II, medical anthropology and various seminar topics including an introduction to objective structured clinical examinations (OSCE).

 -